 Substrates & microclimates

-The deep water model Waterland tubs (above) have enough depth for my female golden Greeks to nest indoors during bad winter weather, if needed.
+The deep water model Waterland tubs (above) have enough depth for female golden Greeks to nest indoors during bad winter weather, if needed.
 The flatter Waterland land versions are one of my favorite indoor enclosures for small Greek tortoises before they move outdoors permanently.
 These tubs are waterproof and very easy to clean.
 I fill them with coconut coir, coir & coconut chip mix, or soil & coir mix.

-Caution: The higher ramp of the water tub models can be slippery and difficult for tortoises to climb up.
+Tip: The higher ramp of the water tub models can be slippery and difficult for tortoises to climb up.
 Especially if the soil level is too low.
 You can place a bathtub mat, or something similar, on the ramp to give better grip for tortoise nails.

 Related pages: golden Greek profile, golden Greek hatchlings